george-sp/android_develop_training/04. Building Apps with Graphics & Animation/01. Displaying Bitmaps Efficiently/README.md

 In many cases (such as with components like [ListView](https://developer.android.com/reference/android/widget/ListView.html), [GridView](https://developer.android.com/reference/android/widget/GridView.html) or [ViewPager](https://developer.android.com/reference/android/support/v4/view/ViewPager.html)), the total number of images on-screen combined with images that might soon scroll onto the screen are essentially unlimited.

 _Memory usage is kept down with components like this by recycling the child views as they move off-screen.
 The garbage collector also frees up your loaded bitmaps, assuming you don't keep any long lived references.
 This is all good and well, but in order to keep a fluid and fast-loading UI you want to avoid continually processing these images each time they come back on-screen.
 A memory and disk cache can often help here, allowing components to quickly reload processed images._

+> #### Use a Memory Cache
+>
+> A memory cache offers fast access to bitmaps at the cost of taking up valuable application memory.
+The [LruCache](https://developer.android.com/reference/android/util/LruCache.html) class (also available in the [Support Library](https://developer.android.com/reference/android/support/v4/util/LruCache.html) for use back to API Level 4) is particularly well suited to the task of caching bitmaps, keeping recently referenced objects in a strong referenced [LinkedHashMap](https://developer.android.com/reference/java/util/LinkedHashMap.html) and evicting the least recently used member before the cache exceeds its designated size.
+>

+> > Note: In the past, a popular memory cache implementation was a [SoftReference](https://developer.android.com/reference/java/lang/ref/SoftReference.html) or [WeakReference](https://developer.android.com/reference/java/lang/ref/SoftReference.html) bitmap cache, however this is not recommended.
+Starting from Android 2.3 (API Level 9) the garbage collector is more aggressive with collecting soft/weak references which makes them fairly ineffective.
+In addition, prior to Android 3.0 (API Level 11), the backing data of a bitmap was stored in native memory which is not released in a predictable manner, potentially causing an application to briefly exceed its memory limits and crash.

+>
+> In order to choose a suitable size for a LruCache, a number of factors should be taken into consideration, for example:
+>
+> - How memory intensive is the rest of your activity and/or application?
+> - How many images will be on-screen at once?
+How many need to be available ready to come on-screen?
+> - What is the screen size and density of the device?
+An extra high density screen (xhdpi) device like Galaxy Nexus will need a larger cache to hold the same number of images in memory compared to a device like Nexus S (hdpi).
+> - What dimensions and configuration are the bitmaps and therefore how much memory will each take up?
+> - How frequently will the images be accessed?
+Will some be accessed more frequently than others?
+If so, perhaps you may want to keep certain items always in memory or even have multiple LruCache objects for different groups of bitmaps.
+> - Can you balance quality against quantity?
+Sometimes it can be more useful to store a larger number of lower quality bitmaps, potentially loading a higher quality version in another background task.
+> There is no specific size or formula that suits all applications, it's up to you to analyze your usage and come up with a suitable solution.
+A cache that is too small causes additional overhead with no benefit, a cache that is too large can once again cause java.lang.OutOfMemory exceptions and leave the rest of your app little memory to work with.